 Bringing a Business into Emerging Markets

 Understanding the culture, expectations, and priorities of customers within a country is key when taking a business into emerging markets.
 Companies can grow rapidly by taking advantage of emerging market opportunities, but they must proceed carefully.
 Because emerging markets have volatile political, legal, financial, and cultural climates, risks are high for companies that enter a market unprepared.
-When looking to enter unknown foreign markets, companies can benefit from utilizing an International PEO (Professional Employer Organization) solution.
+When looking to enter unknown foreign markets, companies can benefit from utilizing a global Employer of Record solution.
 This employment method allows companies to maintain an agile approach when entering emerging markets and stay flexible in order to adapt to the rapidly changing marketplace.
-In addition, International PEO makes it easier for companies to exit a country if they do not realize the opportunities they expected in emerging markets.
+In addition, an Employer of Record makes it easier for companies to exit a country if they do not realize the opportunities they expected in emerging markets.

 By taking the extra time to learn the cultural nuances in a market and following Gillette’s example, companies can expect a better experience when expanding into emerging markets.

-Take advantage of emerging market opportunities by reaching out to our team of experts today to learn how our International PEO solution can have you in your new market in as few as 48 hours.
+Take advantage of emerging market opportunities by reaching out to our team of experts today to learn how our global Employer of Record solution can have you in your new market in as few as 48 hours.

 Ready to go global?
 Let’s make it happen.